 - In vitro, it can destroy the lipid coating of viruses.
 (18) For this reason, Monolaurin and coconut oil are both popular herpes supplements.

 The lauric acid in monolaurin and coconut oil is also reported to boost immunity in general.
 (19) In fact, it may be a good supplement for pregnant or breastfeeding mothers.
 As always, consult your doctor first.

 ➡️ Buy Monolaurin: Real Lauricidin Monolaurin

 Neem’s virus-fighting powers have earned it the nickname, “Nature’s Drugstore.”
 This herb has been used for centuries in Ayurvedic medicine.

-Anecdotes suggest that neem has worked for some people to reduce the severity of herpes outbreaks, but not get rid of them completely.
-It is also reported to relieve burning sensations when applied topically.
+- So far only anecdotes suggest that neem has worked for some people to reduce the severity of outbreaks, but not get rid of them completely.
+Some also say it relieves burning sensations when applied topically.

 6. Olive Leaf

 You may have heard of the Mediterranean diet.
 It’s known to improve health outcomes associated with aging.
 A large part of that diet is olives and olive oil.